silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/01_getting_started/02_configuring_your_schema.md

       src: app/_graphql
 ```

-It can also be an array of directories.
+[info]
+It is recommended that you define your sources as an array so that further source files are merged.
+ Otherwise, another config file could completely override part of your schema definition.
+[/info]

 **app/_config/graphql.yml**
 ```yml